agchan12/test/README.md

 NOTE: Make sure to have run the command "ruby router.rb" before continuing

-#### Running the test code
+#### Running the tesing code
     cd /path/to/folder
     ruby tc_twitter_client.rb

 ### 4. Automatic Test

-Q1 and Q2 only asks to return text value.
-Using selenium test seems be too much for this task.
-So I wrote a shell script that act as automatic test.
+Q1 and Q2 only ask to return text value.
+Using selenium test seems be too much, So I wrote a shell script that act as automatic test.

 Running requirement: "curl" command tool must be installed.